zaherabdoun/git-commands/README.md

 # demo-repo

-This repo ist to test the git commands
+This repo is to test the git commands